OndrejTuma/CKAD/commands.md

 ### Explain

 Shows definition of object, useful for quick look of how to define objects in definition file.
-Faster than checking the docs IMHO
+Also, you can find to which API group this object (resource) belongs

 ```shell
 kubectl explain <object[.<key>]> [options]